Supplies

 Take the basics to keep you comfortable and safe

-What you take with you will make all the difference if something were to go wrong such as getting lost, delayed or injured.
+What you take with you will make a big difference if something were to go wrong such as getting lost, delayed or injured.

 Multiday Tramping Essentials: